Infra-solvmanifolds of $\Sol_1^4$-geometry

-Clearly, $\Solof$ contains $\Nil$ as a nil-radical ($u=0$ in the above matrix) with quotient $\bbr^+$.
-It has 1-dimensional center ($x=y=u=0$ in the above matrix), and the quotient of $\Solof$ by this center is $\Sol$.
+The nilradical of $\Solof$ is the 3-dimensional Heisenberg group $\Nil$ (the elements of $\Solof$ with $u=0$).
+It has 1-dimensional center (the elements of $\Solof$ with $x=y=u=0$), and the quotient of $\Solof$ by the center is isomorphic to $\Sol$.
 Recall that both $\Nil$ and $\Sol$ are model spaces for 3-dimensional geometry.
+Let $C$ be a maximal compact subgroup of $\aut(\Solof)$.
+A cocompact discrete subgroup

+is a \emph{crystallographic group} of $\Solof$.
+The motivation for this arises from the crystallographic groups of Euclidean space $\bbr^n$, that is, the cocompact discrete subgroups of $\isom(\bbr^n)=\bbr^n \rx \on{O}(n,\bbr)$.
+In general, the classification of crystallographic groups of nilpotent Lie groups, or certain well-behaved solvable Lie groups (such as $\Solof$), is an important question.
+For example, crystallographic groups of $\bbr^n$ are classified for $n\leq4$.
+See \cite{4DBieberbachGroup} for a classification.
+Dekimpe provides a classification of crystallographic groups of $4$-dimensional nilpotent Lie groups in \cite{Dekimpe}.
+A classification of crystallographic groups of $\Sol$ is given by K.Y.
+Ha and J.B.
+Lee in \cite{HL}.

-The purpose of this paper is to classify all compact manifolds modeled on the 4-dimensional solvable Lie group $\Solof$.
-Due to the generalized Bieberbach theorems, this is equivalent to finding all (torsion free) cocompact discrete subgroups of $\Solof\rx C$, where $C$ is a maximal compact subgroup of $\aut(\Solof)$.
-Such groups are called \emph{crystallographic groups} of $\Solof$.
-Fortunately for us, this maximal compact subgroup $C$ is very small.
+Since the Bieberbach theorems generalize to $\Solof$ \cite{DLR}, the translation subgroup of $\varPi$, $\varPi \cap \Solof$, is of finite index in $\varPi$, and is a cocompact discrete subgroup (that is, a lattice) of $\Solof$.
+Fortunately for us, the maximal compact subgroup $C$ is very small.
 It is $D_4$, the dihedral group of 8 elements.
-Therefore, all crystallographic groups are extensions of a lattice by a subgroup of this finite group $D_4$.
+Therefore, all crystallographic groups of $\Solof$ are extensions of a lattice by a subgroup $\Phi$ of the finite group $D_4$.
 On the other hand, there are many non-isomorphic lattices, which makes things quite complicated.

-An integral matrix $\cals$ with trace bigger than 2 gives rise to a lattice $\gamsig$ of $\Sol$ (and lattices $\tgamsig$ of $\Solof$), and conversely, every lattice is associated to such a matrix.
-Therefore, we study each subgroup $\Phi$ (there are only 8 subgroups of $D_4$ up to conjugacy), and characterize which lattices can admit an extension by such groups.
-Eventually, we will classify all the torsion free crystallographic groups modeled on $\Sol$ and $\Solof$.
-The orbit spaces of $\Sol$ and $\Solof$ by such actions are \emph{infra-solvmanifolds}.
-We shall exhibit an infra-solvmanifold with $\Solof$-geometry whose holonomy is $D_4$, the largest possible.
-This implies that all possible holonomy groups do occur; $\{1\}$, $\bbz_2$ (5 families), $\bbz_4$, $\bbz_2\x\bbz_2$ (5 families), and $\bbz_4\rx\bbz_2$ (2 families).
-Finally we show that all infra-$\Solof$-manifolds are un-oriented boundaries.
+We shall classify the crystallographic groups of $\Solof$ (this will include the classification of crystallographic groups of $\Sol$).